 Panic attacks can be one of the most terrifying experiences the human psyche can have and many people want to know “How long does it take to recover from a panic attack?”
 It’s an incredibly frightening experience which is extremely unnerving and can leave a sufferer feeling very unsettled afterwards.

-It’s no wonder that many people are terrified about having another attack and in many cases this can actually lead to what is called a disorder whereby the sufferer experiences a lot of worry about anxiety attacks and spends much of their time being consciously aware of situations that may trigger an attack.
+It’s no wonder that many people are terrified about having another attack and in many cases this can actually lead to what is called a ‘panic disorder’ whereby the sufferer experiences a lot of worry about anxiety attacks and spends much of their time being consciously aware of situations that may trigger an attack.
+You can find out what to do about them at Zap My Stress.

 Typically it only takes a few minutes before the attack subsides and the sufferer returns back to a generally normal state of anxiety.
 It’s very unusual for the length of an attack to be more than around 10 minutes, although there are some cases where people report having an attack which lasts for more than 24 hours, but this is very unusual.